InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 ## Known Instances

-**IBM Corporation** has adopted this solution to scale InnerSource AI libraries.
-Using extensions, developers are able to extend AI libraries with more algorithms and share their innovations with the community.
+* **IBM Corporation** has adopted this solution to scale [InnerSource AI libraries](https://youtu.be/Lz-tIc2cyRM).
+Using extensions, developers are able to extend AI libraries with more algorithms and share their innovations with the company-internal community.
 The core libraries only contain strategic algorithms that have been adopted and validated, keeping them easier to maintain as we scale contributions.

+## Alias

+Extensions to Manage Contributions at Scale

 ## Status